bryanlarsen/gas/README.md

 # Genetic Algorithm Scheduler

-(This README is extracted from the documentation, which is more authoritative and extensive.
-Link TBD).
+(This README is extracted from the [documentation](https://bryanlarsen.github.io/gas/gas/index.html), which is more authoritative and extensive).

 This is a multi-dimensional genetic algorithm based optimizer written in rust with multi-threading